iRuiz-Ruiz/Mitogenomic-Analysis/Mitogenome_analysis.md

 ```

 Then you could open it with excel, and give the desired format with "sum" and "concatenate" functions.

 _(Version to run in the terminal - coming soon!!!)_

-If you explore the examples, you may see that the DATA BLOCK section could be written as well like this,
+If you explore the examples (included in the partitionfinder folder), you may see that the DATA BLOCK section could be written as well like this,
 ```ruby
 Gene1_pos1 = 1-789\3;
 Gene1_pos2 = 2-789\3;